Re-zan/Re-zan/README.md

 - 🌱 I’m currently learning Next.js and Redux
 - 📫 How to reach me: My portfolio, LinkedIn and GitHub
-- ⚡ Fun fact: I love to explore new items.
+- ⚡ Fun fact: I love to watch movie and drama.